Gordoburrito/gatsby-portfolio/content/blog/hello-world/index.md

 > A salted duck egg is a Chinese preserved food product made by soaking duck
 > eggs in brine, or packing each egg in damp, salted charcoal.
 In Asian
-> supermarkets, these eggs are sometimes sold covered in a thick layer of salted
+> supermarkets, these eggs are sometimes sold covered in a thick layer of saltedcç
 > charcoal paste.
 The eggs may also be sold with the salted paste removed,
 > wrapped in plastic, and vacuum packed.
 From the salt curing process, the
 > salted duck eggs have a briny aroma, a gelatin-like egg white and a